sumitkumarpaul/data_rotting/README.md

 This enclave accesses all the data present within the personal information file.
 This is for performance measurement

 Do you agree with it?, please provide a valid answer: [y or n]:
-Do you agree with it?, please provide a valid answer: [y or n]: